Barony and Castle of Giffen: Etymology

 Giffen is a Brittonic place name.
-It is named either from *cemno, meaning "ridge" (c.f.
-Welsh cefn), much like The Chevin in West Yorkshire, England, or *cöfin, a word adopted from Latin meaning "a common/shared boundary" (Welsh cyffin).
+It is named either from *cemno, meaning "ridge" (cf. Welsh cefn), much like The Chevin in West Yorkshire, England, or *cöfin, a word adopted from Latin meaning "a common/shared boundary" (Welsh cyffin).

 The history of Giffen Castle

 The 40 ft tower castle of Giffen lay near to the existing Mains of Giffen site on the 180 ft summit of a whinstone trap ridge at (NS 37727 50718).
 MacGibbon and Ross suggest that Giffen Castle was built in the 15th century, although the 13th-century (1233) land grant to Walter de Mulcaster, and the prior existence of a chapel, suggest that a defensive structure of some sort was present at that date.
 At the time of Pont's survey (J Dobie 1876), it was a tower 30 ft square, 40 ft high, with walls 6 ft thick.
 It fell into disrepair soon after 1726 and finally collapsed in 1838.
 It has also been recorded as 'Griffen' on some old maps of the district.

 The castle was acquired by Sir John Anstruther in the early 18th century and he is responsible for allowing it to become a ruin, together with the associated Giffen farm.
 The sundial originally in the Giffen castle garden was sold and was moved eventually to Crummock house, Beith, now demolished.
 In 1959 the sundial was reported to be located at Craigbet, Renfrewshire.
 This sundial had its horizontal plane divided by volutes, between which a lion's head alternates with a rose; it was made in 1719 and repaired in 1810.

+George King of Giffen Mill was permitted by Robert Craig of Giffen Farm in 1726 to remove the stones he needed to build a dwelling house at the mill.
+The castle roof was taken off and the interior exposed to the elements.

 Local farmhouses were built using stone from the front wall of the castle, which was consequently entirely removed.
 Above the entrance, with its strong iron door, there had been a carving of a man shooting with a crossbow at what has been called a wild boar.
 It is not unlikely that this commemorates a feat of bold hunting by a member of the family of Giffen.
 A similar carving at Linton parish church commemorates just such a feat, for which William the Lion knighted the bowman and bestowed upon him the lands and barony of Linton.

+For some years after the roof was removed youths would climb the circular stairs and light a fire on the eve of the feast of St Ennan, the saint of the parish.